it-tinyangel/JS-core-The-Array-cleaning-the-Array-removing-duplicates-from-the-Array-use-Set-and-forEach/README.md

 # Module 3.
 JS Core.
 Lesson 10.
-Test 4.
+Test work 4.

-# The Array.
+# Array.
 Array cleaning.
-Removing duplicates from the Array.
+Removing duplicates from the array.

-The removeDuplicates(arr) function takes an array arr and returns the array from which the duplicates were removed, case ignoring.
-Using the `Set()` constructor and the `forEach()` method of Array.
+The `Set()` constructor, which automatically removes duplicates, the `forEach()` method to iterate over all elements of the array.
+The `toLowerCase()` method converts each element to lower case and the `add()` method adds them to the resulting object.
+The `Array.from()` method receives elements from the `Set` object.
+Thus, the function `removeDuplicates(arr)` returns an array that contains only the unique elements of the original array.